drm-slac/bsas-sc/README.md

 # Tabulator

 This repository contains a few useful apps.
 All definitions are under the `tabulator` namespace.
+All EPICS V7 operations are done using [`pvxs`](https://github.com/mdavidsaver/pvxs).

 ## nttableApp